rf/hacknyf2011/README.md

 HackNY: Fall 2011
 =================

 Git hub action.
-This is used to track our code, yeah...
+This is used to track our code, yeah.. this is funny.